Tokyo is Michelin's most gourmet capital for sixth year

 TOKYO (Reuters) - Tokyo retained its tasty title as the Michelin guide’s world gourmet capital on Wednesday, although the number of three-star restaurants fell slightly.

-This is the sixth consecutive year the capital of food-obsessed Japan has been awarded top honors by the publishers of a guide book regarded by many as a fine-dining resource.
+This is the sixth consecutive year the capital of food-obsessed Japan has been awarded top honours by the publishers of a guide book regarded by many as a fine-dining resource.

-Tokyo was also lauded for having the most restaurants bearing three-stars -- the Michelin guide’s top honor -- even though the number slipped to 14 from 16 last year.
+Tokyo was also lauded for having the most restaurants bearing three-stars -- the Michelin guide’s top honour -- even though the number slipped to 14 from 16 last year.

-“Japanese gourmet cooking is even more creative, inspired and inventive than in the past,” said Michael Ellis, international director of the Michelin guides.
+“Japanese gourmet cooking is even more creative, inspired and inventive than in the past,” said Michelin Ellis, international director of the Michelin guides.

 “The quality and skills displayed by chefs in the Kanto region (around Tokyo) are higher every year and confirm Japan’s ranking among the world’s leading countries in terms of fine dining,” he said in a statement.

-All but two of the top-rated restaurants in Tokyo serve Japanese cuisine and include an outlet that specializes in fugu, the pufferfish that can be lethal if improperly prepared.
+All but two of the top-rated restaurants in Tokyo serve Japanese cuisine and include an outlet that specialises in fugu, the pufferfish that can be lethal if improperly prepared.

 This year, a total of 242 Tokyo restaurants were awarded stars, ranging from fine-dining European and Japanese establishments to eateries serving more humble treats such as broiled eel, soba buckwheat noodles and “kushiage” - deep fried meat and vegetables on skewers.